Time Limitations in Filing Suit

 When were you injured?

-The first question is one of sheer common sense, but the second is a ticking time bomb.
+The first question is one of sheer common sense after finding lawyer, but the second is a ticking time bomb.
 All jurisdictions require different classes of lawsuits to be filed within a certain time period.
 Some states, like Montana and Texas, refer to this time period as the "Statute of Limitations."
 Other states have different, and sometimes obscure, terms for this period (such as Louisiana, which calls the time in which to file suit, a "prescription").

 The general reasoning behind limiting the time in which to bring suit has to do with the concepts of preserving evidence, the transitory nature of witness' memories, and the broad sense that, after a certain amount of time passes, it's unfair to bring an action against another party.

 In Montana, most torts (civil wrongs) must, in general, be brought within three years from the date of injury, with some notable exceptions.
 M.C.A.
 27–2–204(2).
 Actions for defamation and malicious prosecution, for example, must be brought within two years, as must actions involving the intentional tort of assault.
 M.C.A.
 27–2–204(3).

 Claims for trespass, damage to real or personal property, killing or injuring livestock by a railroad, or the taking of personal property must be brought with two years.
 M.C.A.
 27–2–207.

 Unfair Trade Practices Act Claim – Unfair Claim Settlement Practices